opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 ## 5. Advanced Topics
 ### 5.1 Configure multiple knowledge bases
-You can configure multiple knowledge bases in agent.
-For example, if you have product description and comments data, you can configure like this
+You can configure multiple knowledge bases in an agent.
+For example, if you have product description and comments data, you can configure the agent as follows:
 ```
 {
     "name": "My product agent",